Skip to Main Content

 • Thai

-Encourage your patients to self-report race, ethnicity, and preferred language when possible.
+Encourage your members to self-report race, ethnicity, and preferred language when possible.

 This helps you provide better whole person care, as well as providing valuable insight that can lead to identification and reduction of health disparities within our served populations.